 At full development the contribution to the Community Partnership Fund will be up to $675,000 a year and the contribution to the UPC Managed Fund will be up to $225,000 a year (based on 900 megawatts of installed capacity).

 Our community benefits are still under development but will run throughout the life of the Renewable Energy Parks.
-If you'd like to send us your thoughts on our community benefits or would like to express interest in joining the Committee, please contact us.
+If you'd like to send us your thoughts on our community benefits, please contact us.